tim50687/What_I_Learned/database_systems/murachMySQL/HowToRetrieveDataSingleTable.md

 > MySQL databases are not case-sensitive.

 > If you compare a null value using operators, the result is always a null value.
+It will always return FALSE.
 To test for null values, use the `IS NULL` clause.

 #### Example